Download page Network Dashboard.

-The Network Dashboard provides a network-layer view of your application.
-Here you can quickly see if any part of the network is impacting application performance.
+The Network Dashboard provides a network-layer view of your application where you can quickly determine if any part of the network is impacting application performance.
 The bottom charts show the overall network health.
 Each tier and link shows network KPI (Key Performance Indicator) metrics.
 Network Agents detect intermediate load balancers and TCP endpoints.
-You can do the following:
+You can:

-- Find root causes in a specific network link: right-click and choose View Metrics.
-This opens a context-sensitive dashboard for the element.
+- Find root causes in a specific network link.
+Right-click and select View Metrics to open a context-sensitive dashboard for the element.

 - Configure the Network Agents to collect detailed metrics for the individual Connections used on that link.